Pointers and memory access

 Example: Pointers and variablesStructure Point x.l y.l EndStructure Define Point1.Point, Point2.Point *CurrentPoint.Point = @Point1 ; Pointer declaration, associated to a structure and initialized with Point1's address *CurrentPoint \x = 10 ; Assign value 10 to Point1\x *CurrentPoint.Point = @Point2 ; move to Point2's address *CurrentPoint \x = 20 ; Assign value 20 to Point2\x Debug Point1\x Debug Point2\x

-Example: Pointers and arrayStructure Point x.l y.l EndStructure Define Point1.Point, Point2.Point Dim *Points.Point(1) ; 2 slots array *Points(0) = @Point1 ; Assign the first point variable to the first array slot *Points(1) = @Point2 ; Same for second *Points(0)\x = 10 ; Modify the variables trough the pointers *Points(1)\x = 20 ; Debug Point1\x Debug Point2\xPointers allow to move, to read and to write easily in memory.
+Example: Pointers and arrayStructure Point x.l y.l EndStructure Define Point1.Point, Point2.Point Dim *Points.Point(1) ; 2 slots array *Points(0) = @Point1 ; Assign the first point variable to the first array slot *Points(1) = @Point2 ; Same for second *Points(0)\x = 10 ; Modify the variables through the pointers *Points(1)\x = 20 ; Debug Point1\x Debug Point2\xPointers allow to move, to read and to write easily in memory.
 Furthermore they allow programmers to reach big quantities of data without supplementary cost further to data duplication.
 Copying a pointer is much faster.

 Pointers are also available in structures, for more information see the structures chapter.